 7. Terms Conditions and Form of Options.
 Subject to the provisions of the Plan, the Board shall determine for each Option (which need not be identical) the number of shares of Stock for which the Option shall be granted, the exercise price of the Option, the timing and terms of exercisability and vesting of the Option, the time of expiration of the Option, the effect of the Optionee's termination of employment or service, whether the Option is to be treated as an Incentive Stock Option or as a non-statutory stock option, the method for satisfaction of any tax withholding obligation arising in connection with Option, including by the withholding or delivery of shares of stock, and all other terms and conditions of the Option not inconsistent with the Plan.
-Options granted pursuant to the Plan shall be evidenced by written notices specifying the number of shares of Stock covered thereby, in such form as the Board shall from time to time establish, which notices may incorporate all or any of the terms of the Plan by reference and shall comply with and be subject to the following terms and conditions:
+Options granted pursuant to the Plan shall be evidenced by written notices specifying the number of shares of Stock covered thereby, in such form as the Board shall from time to time establish, which notices may incorporate all or any of the terms and conditions: